Netflix/dgs/docs/spring-graphql-integration.md

 The inspection also performs a reverse check looking for DataFetcher registrations against schema fields that don’t exist.

 ### Testing DGS Data Fetchers
-For testing individual data fetchers without the web layer, you can continue using the existing testing framework provided via `DGSQueryExecutor` interface.
+For testing individual data fetchers without the web layer, you can continue using the existing testing framework provided via `DgsQueryExecutor` interface.
-We have provided a Spring GraphQL flavor of the `DGSQueryExecutor` that will continue to work as it does today.
+We have provided a Spring GraphQL flavor of the `DgsQueryExecutor` that will continue to work as it does today.
 Please refer to our testing docs for more details on writing [data fetcher tests](query-execution-testing.md).

 For integration testing with the web layer, you can also use the MockMvc test set up that Spring provides.
 It is worth noting that with the Spring GraphQL integration, your MockMVC test set up does need to be updated.
 Since web request processing is now based on async dispatching mechanism, we now [require explicit handling for this](https://docs.spring.io/spring-framework/reference/testing/spring-mvc-test-framework/async-requests.html) in the test setup.

-As an alternative, you can also use the [recommended `HttpGraphQlTester` with `@MockMvc` available in Spring GraphQL](https://docs.spring.io/spring-graphql/docs/1.0.0-M2/reference/html/#boot-graphql-testing) to achieve the same.
+As an alternative, you can also use the [recommended `HttpGraphQlTester` with MockMvc available in Spring GraphQL](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.testing.spring-boot-applications.spring-graphql-tests) to achieve the same.
 This works just as well for testing your DGS with a mock web layer as shown in the example below:

 ```java